hynek/structlog/docs/loggers.rst

 #.
 A *context dictionary* that you can *bind* key/value pairs to.
    This dictionary is *merged* into each log entry that is logged from *this logger specifically*.
-   That means that every logger has it own context, but it is possible to have global contexts too using `thread-local data <thread-local>` and :doc:`contextvars`.
+   That means that every logger has it own context, but it is possible to have global contexts using :doc:`context variables <contextvars>`.
 #.
 A list of :doc:`processors <processors>` that are called on every log entry.
 #.
 And finally a *logger* that it's wrapping.
    This wrapped logger is reponsible for the *output* of the log entry that has been returned by the last processor.